mattwarren/MiniBench-WIP/README.md

-# This is no longer actives
+# This is no longer active

 It has moved to https://github.com/minibench/minibench.warren